-During 2016, the Board of Directors of the Company held nine meetings.
+During 2018, the Board of Directors of the Company held eight meetings.
 The Directors of the Company also serve as Directors of the Bank.
-The Bank's Board held twelve meetings in 2016.
-During 2016, all but one Director attended greater than 75% of the aggregate number of meetings of both Boards of Directors and meetings of committees on which he or she was a member.
+The Bank's Board held twelve meetings in 2018.
+During 2018, all Directors attended greater than 75% of the aggregate number of meetings of both Boards of Directors and meetings of committees on which he or she was a member.